 Another issue is quality of communication access services.
 You cannot just pick an unqualified person to interpret/caption in order to save money.
 High-quality services are not cheap.
 Some of you may have heard about the fake interpreter in South Africa at Nelson Mandela’s funeral.
 Sadly, it’s not the first or only incident.
 There are many bad interpreters/captioners who are not qualified.
 It is shameful when some event organizers try to cut corners by looking for cheap interpreters/captioners.
 It would only cause more communication breakdown and more embarrassing frustration for deaf and hard-of-hearing attendees.

-Some good-hearted organizers can get overwhelmed with not knowing which captioning or interpreting service providers to choose, so it would be best to follow recommendations of deaf people who know which ones they prefer.
-If they don’t know (many are sadly not even aware of their rights for communication access), you can contact me for consulting services.
-I have worked with various communication access providers around the country for 20+ years and have had enough share of bad captioners and interpreters to be able to tell them apart from good quality providers.
+Some good-hearted organizers can get overwhelmed with not knowing which captioning or interpreting service providers to choose.
+That’s why I provide customized consulting and training to event organizers to ensure good quality communication access at their events.
+I have consulted event organizers for 10+ years and have worked with various communication access providers around the country for 20+ years and have had enough share of bad captioners and interpreters to be able to tell them apart from good quality providers.
 Also types of access vary based on a type of an event and types of people attending it.
-That’s why I provide detailed and customized consulting and training to event organizers to ensure good quality communication access at their events.
+I strongly recommend you to plan accessibility services before you start event planning process to be able to budget your accessibility expenses.